DOSkanya/Simple-Rasterizer/README.md

 # Rasterize
 This program is about rasterize a simple obj model.

-It use Eigen library to do vector computation and opencv to produce output.
+Using Eigen library to do vector computation and opencv to produce output.